SDenn12/cloud_computing/README.md

 ### What is SNS?

-Simple Notification Service is a filly managed messaging service for both application to application and application to person communication.
+Simple Notification Service is a fully managed messaging service for both application to application and application to person communication.
+You can get the A2P nofitications via SMS, mobile push and email.

 ### What is SQS?

 Simple Queue Service allows you to decouple and scale microservices, distributed systems and serverless applications.

+Benefits:

+- Eliminate administrative overhead
+- Scale elastically
+- Cost effective

 ![image](https://user-images.githubusercontent.com/110126036/186396691-6d82dc0d-81ac-421e-bce7-652edf8556b9.png)